semisedlak/migratte/README.md

 Are you unsure what migrations will be committed?
 Use `--dry-run` (or `-d`) option to see what migrations will be committed without actually committing them.

+Migratte automatically put migrations into groups.
+These groups are simply integer numbers and they are important for rollback strategy.
+You can't specify group number.
+It will be automatically incremented.
+If you use default rollback strategy (by commit date) it will rollback migrations from the last group (with highest number) in reverse order of committing.

 ### `migratte:rollback`
 Command performs rollback operation to already committed migrations back to previous state.
-Rollback will be done only on (by default) one lastly committed migration.
+Rollback will be done only on (by default) migrations from latest group.
 You can specify more migrations to rollback with `limit` (first) argument:

 ```shell
 $ bin/migrations migratte:rollback 3
 ```
+In this case, it will ignore groups and rollback last 3 committed migrations.

 If migration doesn't contain `down()` method or this method simply returns NULL or FALSE it is considered as "breakpoint".
 Calling rollback on "breakpoint" will throw an error.
 This can be bypassed by using `--force` (or `-f`) option.